wsadev01/RE-writeups/Windows/Crackme/rogerfm_challenges/CrackMe2/notes.md

 7) Update, i found the password by changing the zero flag, therefore the binary behave like i wanted to popping out the password.
 Also found a number (3570), i assume this is the serial that i talked about... but respecting to username i just found a compare between eax and number 0 (0x30 in hex), lets try it...<br>
 8) UPDATE: It is not that the username, there is some weird increment and decrement part of the code, that runs almost 8 times, lets analyze that part..
 (Offset 0x004011CF)<br>
 9) UPDATE: I believe that that thing, does not run 8 times, it runs in function of the length of the username input, i believe that this is a for loop.<br>
-10)LAST UPDATE: Ok so, i realized, this can be cracked with a keygen but i will do it later, just change the Zero Flag on you debugger and make the program to show the password, solved but not completely cracked, we will
+10)LAST UPDATE: Ok so, i realized, this can be cracked with a keygen but i will do it later, just change the Zero Flag on you debugger and make the program to show the password, solved but not completely cracked, i will upload that later and make a video explaining how i do that keygen